 What are Cretan hieroglyphics?

 Cretan hieroglyphics are the earliest known writing system of Minoan Crete, a pictographic script of small engraved signs used during the Old Palace period, mainly at Knossos and Malia.
-The signs depict heads, hands, tools, plants, animals and ships, and the script remains undeciphered.
+The signs depict heads, hands, tools, plants, animals and ships, and remain undeciphered.

 Cretan hieroglyphic writing belongs to the early-to-middle phase of Minoan civilisation, the period when the first great palaces were built and Crete became a centre of trade and administration.
 The script is called hieroglyphic because its signs are pictorial: each one resembles a recognisable object such as a human head, a hand, a tool, a plant, an animal or a ship.
 These pictures were not casual drawings but a working writing system, used by palace scribes and seal-cutters to record and authenticate information.
 The signs appear in fixed, repeated forms, which marks them out as true script rather than decorative imagery.

 Unlike Egyptian hieroglyphics, with which it shares only the descriptive label, the Cretan script developed independently within the Aegean world.
 It served a society organised around palace economies, where records of goods, ownership and transactions mattered.
-Because the surviving texts are short and few, scholars cannot read the words behind the pictures, yet the consistency of the signs shows a literate administrative culture.
-Our guide to the Minoan seals covers the carved stones that carry much of this writing, and the next section covers how Cretan hieroglyphics relate to Linear A and Linear B.
+The surviving texts are short and hold only a short run of sign-groups, so scholars cannot read the words behind the pictures, yet the consistency of the signs shows a literate administrative culture.
+Our guide to the Minoan seals covers the carved stones that carry the bulk of this writing, and the next section covers how Cretan hieroglyphics relate to Linear A and Linear B.

 How do Cretan hieroglyphics relate to Linear A and Linear B?